jararias/caelus/README.md

 The package also provides easy access to the [data set](https://doi.org/10.5281/zenodo.7897639) that was used to develop, validate and benchmark the algorithm.

 > [!IMPORTANT]
 > The name of the different sky conditions is only orientative of the expected situations within each class.
 However, it does not mean that, for instance, all situations detected as `THICK_CLOUDS` are actually made up only by thick clouds.
 Among other reasons, because what can be considered a "thick" cloud is highly subjective, and also because there are many situations made up by those "thick" clouds, but also others.
+The same reasoning holds for all other sky conditions.

 #### Installation